Lorp/renderstack/README.md

 — From [What is Harfbuzz?](https://harfbuzz.github.io/what-is-harfbuzz.html)

+Harfbuzz is able to work on the web thanks to [Harfbuzz.js](https://github.com/harfbuzz/harfbuzzjs).
+This provides a WebAssembly binary, `hb.wasm` and a JavaScript wrapper, `hbjs.js`.
+The JS file is bundled into the RenderStack code, and the Wasm file is copied to the `dist` folder during the build process.

 Note that Harfbuzz is not primarily designed for font rendering, but offers SVG-compatible primitives so that glyphs can be displayed as well as laid out.
 More commonly, Harfbuzz is used by a text library to transform a string of text into a set of glyph IDs and positions, where a renderer such as FreeType generates the glyph images, and the text library positions them using the glyph positions provided by Harfbuzz.

-### Building hb.wasm
+#### Building hb.wasm

-You may want to update the WebAssembly (Wasm) version of Harfbuzz, for example to try variable components or other new features in development.
-To do this, clone the Harfbuzz repo, tune Harfbuzz compiler flags, and build a new `hb.wasm`.
+You may want to update the WebAssembly version of Harfbuzz, for example to try variable components or other optional features.
+To do this, clone the [Harfbuzz.js](https://github.com/harfbuzz/harfbuzzjs) and [Harfbuzz](https://github.com/harfbuzz/harfbuzz) repos, tune Harfbuzz compiler flags, and build a new `hb.wasm` using the `build.sh` script.